 I am an Admin, but I still can’t manage the server.
 What’s happening?

 If the server’s owner created an Admin role for you, but you can’t make certain changes, it’s likely because they never turned on all permissions under your role.
-Contact the server owner and have them verify that you have permissions under your role.
+Contact the server owner and verify that you have permission.

 Role management is a crucial part of keeping a Discord server organized, particularly as it gains users.